Irene Craigmile Bolam: Amelia Earhart theory

 Bolam's personal life history has since been thoroughly documented, eliminating any possibility she was Earhart.
-Evidence presented in the affidavit included her 1937 private pilot's license and marriage certificate.
-Her personal life was also a matter of public record.
-Born Irene Madalaine O'Crowley, she married Charles Craigmile and after his death in 1931, she married Alvin Heller in 1933.
-The two had a son in 1934 named Clarence Alvin Heller, but their marriage was annulled in 1940.
-She remarried to Guy Bolam in 1958.
-Although Irene Craigmile Bolam was briefly a pilot who claimed to have known Amelia Earhart, her main career from the mid-1940s on revolved around banking and finance in New York.
-Many mutual friends such as air racer Elinor Smith also knew both Earhart and Bolam.
+The evidence presented in the affidavit included her 1937 private pilot's license and marriage certificate.
+Born Irene Madalaine O'Crowley, she married Charles Craigmile, and after his death, married Alvin Heller in 1933.
+They had a son in 1934 named Clarence Alvin Heller, but their marriage was annulled in 1940.
+She married Guy Bolam in 1958.

-On Bolam's death, Gervais sought permission to photograph and fingerprint the body, but permission was denied.
-In 2006, a criminal forensic expert was hired by National Geographic to study photographs of Earhart and Bolam and cited many measurable facial differences between them, concluding that the two people were not the same.
+On her death, Gervais sought permission to photograph and fingerprint the body.
+Permission was denied.